Do We Need Marriage/Couples Counseling?

 - Self-care within the relationship

 - Maintaining a healthy level of independence within the relationship

 This list is by no means all encompassing.
 If you have questions or are unsure of what you are looking for from counseling, feel free to discuss it with me.

 Each couples' goal will be different.
 Many people come in without knowing what their goal is; they just know that something isn’t working.
 That’s okay.

 Perhaps there is one particular problem you want to address.
 Many times the goal is to rebuild your foundation and connection.
 Perhaps you or your partner would like to learn more effective communication skills.
 Whatever the concern, we will discuss what is and is not working and come up with goals that will help you have your best possible relationship.

 What to Expect From Your Couples Counseling or Marital Therapy

-Couples counseling, just like your relationship is a commitment.
-There is no quick fix, although many people see positive results right away.
+Couples counseling, just like your relationship, is a commitment.
+There is no quick fix but many people do see positive results right away.
 The majority of work is done between the counseling sessions.
 I will teach you new skills, help you develop healthy patterns, and rebuild your connection, in addition to working through presenting problems.
 However, to see consistent progress, you need to re-commit to each other and to work on the areas you identify for improvement.